MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_CloseAndReopen:bool -** Was this document closed and reopened?

+  - **Data_ClpDocHasDrmDoc:bool** - Whether the associated CLP document has a DRM document

+  - **Data_ClpDocHasIdentity:bool**  - Whether the associated CLP document has identity info

+  - **Data_ClpDocHasSessionMetadata:bool** – Whether the associated CLP document has working label metadata from the session

+  - **Data_ClpDocHasSpoMetadata:bool** - Whether the associated CLP document has label metadata from SPO via IMetadataCache

+  - **Data_ClpDocHasSpoPackage:bool** – Whether the associated CLP document has label metadata from SPO via IPackage

+  - **Data_ClpDocIsProtected:bool** - Whether or not the associated CLP document is protected by IRM

+  - **Data_ClpDocMetadataSource:int** - Enum specifying where label metadata is from (IRM, OPC part, Sharepoint etc)

+  - **Data_ClpDocNeedsUpconversion:bool** - Whether the associated CLP document needs to upconvert label data from the custom.xml part

+  - **Data_ClpDocNumFailedSetLabels:int** - Count of labels that failed to set on the document

+  - **Data_ClpDocSessionMetadataDirty:bool** - Whether the associated CLP document has working label metadata that has been dirtied

+  - **Data_ClpDocWasInTrustBoundary:bool** – Whether the associated CLP document was in the trust boundary

   - **Data\_DetachedDuration:long -** Time for which Activity was detached/not running

   - **Data\_Doc\_AccessMode:long -** How was this document opened (Read only | read write)